 How do I manage my period on the climb?

-High altitude can change your period in various ways, and so every lady with a period should be prepared mentally and practically to deal with it during the climb.
+High altitude can change your period in various ways, so every lady with a period should be prepared mentally and practically to deal with it during the trek.

 Q&As with past hiker Micaela